 Step 2 - Submit Your Application Online

 Email your complete application with inclusion of your resume and class schedule to SchedulesDMS@luc.edu with "Digital Media Services Application" as the subject.
 Once we have received your application and documents in full, we will reply in a timely manner detailing next steps.
 If we indicate we are not hiring at the time of your submission, we will retain your application and contact you for an interview if vacancies become available for up to one academic year.
 If you have any questions regarding positions available in Digital Media Services, please send an e-mail to SchedulesDMS@luc.edu .
 Thank you!

 The following student worker positions are available in Digital Media Services:

-- (40%) Circulate equipment to clients from our Equipment Loan Program;
+- (40%) Circulate Information Technology Services equipment in the Equipment Loan Program;

-- (05%) Assist with Digital Media Services projects and documentation initiatives; and
+- (05%) Assist with internal project, training, and administrative initiatives; and

-- Other duties as assigned by the Digital Media Services leadership team.
+- Other duties as assigned by the Digital Media Services supervisory team.

 Our student workers are expected to be highly motivated individuals with strong communication skills (both written and verbal).
 Students that have been successful in our student worker roles have:

 - Strong customer service skills and the ability to effectively multitask in a professional environment;